We are committed to delivering safe, high quality, cost-effective healthcare

 We will do everything we can to make your stay in our hospital as comfortable as possible and to give you outstanding personal and professional care.
 We hope you have a pleasant stay at our facility and have no concerns about the care you receive.

 Share your experience

 We appreciate all feedback we receive from our patients and visitors.
 Positive reviews can really help others who may be considering treatment.

-If you are particularly happy about the care you have received at Schoen Clinic Newbridge, why not share your experience by leaving a review on Google?
+If you are particularly happy about the care you have received at Schoen Clinic York, why not share your experience by leaving a review on Google?

-We hope you and your loved one find our hospital comfortable and you do not have any concerns about the care received.
+We hope you find your stay at our facility comfortable and that you do not have any concerns about the care you receive.
 If you do encounter any problems, however small, we ask that you tell us as soon as possible.
 Please highlight any concerns as soon as they arise, rather than waiting, so that we may resolve these in a timely fashion.

 Where things need to be improved, you can make a comment or provide feedback at any time, and to any member of our staff.
 We would encourage you to do this at the earliest opportunity, as most issues can be resolved quickly and informally.
 You can do this at any time from the beginning of your relationship with us until 28 days from realising that there is a problem.
 This time limit can be reviewed on a case-by-case basis, as we consider every issue individually.

 If you feel that your feedback has not resolved the issue to your satisfaction, you may choose to make a formal complaint.
 Our complaints policy ensures that your concerns are investigated and you are given a full and prompt reply.